2023-environmental-bioinformatics/Lab-Sequence_Quality/README.md

 # Lab-Sequence_Quality

-Let's get outselves some sequence data to play with.
+Let's get ourselves some sequence data to play with.
 Data from many projects are available at the Sequence Read Archive (SRA) - this is like GenBank for raw high-throughput sequencing data.
 (Much of the HTS data from published papers gets archived here.)

 ## Download sequences from SRA

 Luckily, the SRA has its own command line toolkit `sra-tools` for retrieving data.
-Some of these files can be very big, and this lets us directly download files to Poseidon.
+This lets us directly download files to Poseidon, which is handy as some of these files can be big.
 Plus, with a command line tool, we can use bash scripting to automate retrieval of lots of sequences at once.
 (More on this later.)

 #### Install sra-tools